10 Must-Know Succession Planning Metrics

 What is succession planning?

-Succession planning is the process of identifying critical positions and skill sets within your company and preparing specific employees to take over those roles as needed.
+Succession planning is the process of identifying critical positions and skill sets within your organization and developing internal talent to fill critical roles that exist today and that are predicted to exist in the future.
 This prevents skills and leadership gaps and ensures a smooth transition when one or more employees leave the company.

 Succession planning is more common for leadership positions, but it isn’t exclusive to those roles.
 You can also use it for positions that require specialized, hard-to-find skills, where you need to always have someone capable of doing the work.